Scifabric/pybossa/README.md

 </VirtualHost>
 ```

-## 3.8.4 Enably New Virtual Host FIle
+## 3.8.4 Enably New Virtual Host File
 First disable the defaul one:
 ```
 sudo a2dissite 000-default.conf